What have the most fashionable destinations been to visit in 2018?

 Zalando ranked Paris first due to its high perception from fashion journalists and the number of events, expos and more that the city has been host to.
 Paris is lined with trendy neighbourhoods, including Montmarte — an area with a rich history and culture tucked away on a hill in the north of the city.

 Considered to be the city of love, it’s impossible to believe that you’re in any old city when you’re strolling around Paris.
 If you’re looking for one-of-a-kind boutiques, head over to the famous Champs-Élysées which stretches from the place de la Concorde to the Arc de Triomphe.
-To get the full Parisian experience, head to rue Saint-Honoré which boasts the perfect balance of classic designers and Parisian concept stores.
+To get the full Parisian experience you can find loads of free things to do in Paris or head to rue Saint-Honoré which boasts the perfect balance of classic designers and Parisian concept stores.

 Return flight: £54